Core framework

 Key Area 1.2.2 – Learner role modelling

-Talking about books they’ve read in assembly / at whole-school occasions
+Talking about reading materials they’ve read in assembly / at whole-school occasions

 Creating learner-led recommendation lists for display